Wood Burning Guide

 Sycamore Tree

-Good firewood, burning well but produces only moderate heat.
-Needs seasoning.
+Sycamore is a good firewood, burning well but produces only moderate heat.
+Needs long seasoning.

 Wood Burning Scale 3